DBA Application Process Checklist

 6. Submit official GMAT or GRE test scores (optional).

 7. Request official transcripts from every institution of higher education attended to be sent to UCCS.

 - At this time, UCCS does not offer student visas (F-1 Visa Holders) for the EDBA program.
 Please contact GSBA@uccs.edu for more information on other graduate study options including the MBA and MS in Accounting programs.

 - Applicants with any foreign college coursework are required to submit a course-by-course evaluation completed by a member of the National Association of Credential Evaluation Services (NACES) or Association of International Credential Evaluators, Inc (AICE).

 - Applicants whose native language is not English must meet a minimum standard of English Proficiency for the College of Business.

 The UCCS EDBA-Cyber program offers a competitive level of tuition.
 Tuition rates are set annually by the University.

 There are multiple opportunities for financial assistance including federal financial aid.
-Enrolled out-of-state students are eligible for a travel stipend to help offset the costs of travel to Colorado Springs for the residency cohorts which will meet on Friday, Saturday, and Sunday, three times per semester.
+Students traveling a distance of 120+ miles or more are eligible for a travel allowance to help offset the costs of travel to Colorado Springs for the residency cohorts which will meet on Friday, Saturday, and Sunday, three times per semester.